Products

 • Affecting the health of developing fetus in pregnant women

-If you are concerned, there are ways that your dentist can minimize the exposure to radiation from dental X-rays.
-These include:
+If you’re concerned, there are ways that your dentist can minimize the exposure to radiation from dental X-rays, including:

 • Taking a single X-ray image rather than multiple